3DExtended/app-configuration-introduction/README.md

 ### 5. Test your setup

 If you now run your API (preferably not using IIS), your browser should open.
 If you then navigate to [https://localhost:5001/settings](https://localhost:5001/settings) you should see the value you have entered into App Configuration.
 Congratulations!
+If you now change the value for Key "SomeRandomConfiguration" and the label "Development" in App Configuration and confirm your change by modifing the value of the setting "AppConfiguration:ChangeThisToUpdate" for the same label, the Api updates its configuration within the next 30 seconds and should then display the updated value when you reload your [page](https://localhost:5001/settings).

 ## Further reading

+1. Learn about Feature Toggles in App Configuration to enable and disable certain features of you application: [Introduction to feature flags](https://docs.microsoft.com/en-us/azure/azure-app-configuration/concept-feature-management) and [ASP.NET Core integration](https://docs.microsoft.com/en-us/azure/azure-app-configuration/quickstart-feature-flag-aspnet-core)
+2. Azure App Configuration FAQ: [here](https://docs.microsoft.com/en-us/azure/azure-app-configuration/faq)
+3. Azure App Configuration using CLI: [here](https://docs.microsoft.com/en-us/azure/azure-app-configuration/cli-samples)